Tag Archives: Algerian

 Posted on 04.
 Sep, 2008 by Kenny.

 Now that I’ve made it a point to actually blog about Algerian, I’m amazed about how much more often I just happen to run into it.
 The day after I started this themed post, I went to dinner with my wife and my summer intern.
 We had a coupon for this local pizza parlor called Rome’s Pizza.
 It was a nice little place although their brand and image was a little confusing.
 On the door was was their logo, an image of the coliseum with Rome’s Pizza spelled out in a circular manner in “papyrus” font.
 (Papyrus is another overused font… big time.
-Of the overused fonts, I probably like it the most since it has a some character, but the fact that it’s so overused usually keeps me away from it most of the time.… Read the rest
+Of the overused fonts, I probably like it the most since it has a some character, but the fact that it’s so overused usually keeps me away from it most of the time.
+However, I guarantee that if someone’s doing any kind of ancient or Egyptian theme, there is a 68% chance they’re going to use Papyrus.)

 Posted on 28.
 Aug, 2008 by Kenny.